Skip to main content

 Contributors dougthomp

-To replace the boot media, you must remove the System Management module from the back of the system, remove the impaired boot media, install the replacement boot media in the System Management module, and transfer the ONTAP image from a USB flash drive to the replacement boot media.
+You must unplug the controller module, remove the System Management module from the back of the system, remove the impaired boot media, and install the replacement boot media in the System Management module.

 Step 1: Replace the boot media